robulouski/trade-herder/README.md

 	./csv_us2au_date.py activity.csv activity_datefixed.csv 7

-The broker data is in reverse chronological order.
-The scripts assume it's in chronological order, so needs to be reversed:
+The data processing scripts assume the input data is in chronological order.
+So if the raw input file is in reverse chronological order, it will need to be reversed:

 	tac activity_datefixed.csv > activity_datefixed_rev.csv

-So now we have sane input data.
+So now we should have sane input data.

 First we create a database (sqlite for now):

-	./models.py
+	./eto-create-db.py

 Then import our sanitised data file:

-	./import_activity.py activity_datefixed_rev.csv
+	./eto-import.py activity_datefixed_rev.csv

 Now we can analyse the data and get some profit/loss calculations going:

-	./gen_trades.py
+	./eto-process.py

 Finally, the money shot (so to speak).
 Generate output csv files with profit/loss calculations for each trade:

-	./export_trades.py ProfitLoss
+	./eto-csv-export.py ProfitLoss

 This will generate two output files, ProfitLoss_raw_events.csv and ProfitLoss_format_events.csv.
 They both present the same data in slightly different ways.
-Both files are suitable for loading in a spreadsheet for final tweaking.
+Both files are suitable for loading in a spreadsheet for final tweaking/error-checking.

 The Stock/CFD Scripts